RAMsteam

 This explains more or less how Linux boots.
 First, you have your

-kernel, which for us was named phasedKernel
+kernel, which for us was named phasedKernel.
+In this file,

 you will have your drivers and whatnot features enabled.
 For example, if